MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot.md

 ms.reviewer: shujoshi
 ---

-# Enable and set up copilot experiences
+# Enable and set up copilot capabilities

 Copilot is a virtual assistant that helps sellers to be more productive and efficient in their daily work.
-Copilot can summarize records, help sellers catch up on activities, prepare for meetings, and so on.
+Copilot can summarize records, help sellers catch up on updates, prepare for meetings, respond to emails, and so on.

 ## License and role requirements